 I’ve also taken my son to several Earth day festivals over the years.

-How often do you talk to your children about our impact on the earth, about recycling, using less water, or gardening?
-Reading these books will make it easy.
-Books about healthy eating can be used as a jumping-off point to have discussions about organic farming or GMO-food, for example.
+How often do you talk to your children about our impact on the earth, about recycling, using less water, or gardening and why healthy eating is important?
+Reading these books will make it easy and fun.

 I can’t think of many other conversations that are as important as talking about green living – 0ur children will be the next generation that has to deal with the already existing environmental issues, like air pollution and global warming.